Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 `skills = SM.get_skills(TEXT)`

-The output will be a list of tuples, matching an ONET task ID and its title (description).
-In case no tasks are matched, an empty list will be returned.
+The output will be a list of tuples, matching an skills label to its EuropaCode.
+In case no skills are matched, an empty list will be returned.
 Example output:

 `[('designing systems and products', 'S1.11'), ('work conceptually', 'T2.4'), ('interact with users to gather requirements', 'S1.7')]`